lamorasjr/dbt-dimensional-modeling/README.md

 It is based on the tutorial ["Building a Kimball Dimensional Model with dbt"](https://github.com/Data-Engineer-Camp/dbt-dimensional-modelling), applying the Kimball methodology to build a Star Schema model and, later on, a OBT (One-Big-Table) using the AdventureWorks dataset to answer proposed business questions.

-The goal is to showcase how to structure a modern analytics pipeline using dbt—focusing on clean data modeling, transformation best practices, and documentation—while simulating a Data Warehouse using a PostgreSQL container running within Docker.
+The goal is to showcase how to structure a modern analytics pipeline using dbt — focusing on clean data modeling, transformation best practices, and documentation — while simulating a Data Warehouse using a PostgreSQL container running within Docker.

 <project_architecture_digram>